In Extremis (play)

-In Extremis: The Story of Abelard & Heloise is a play by Howard Brenton on the story of Heloise and Abelard, which premiered at the Globe Theatre on 27 August 2006 with a 15 performance run.
+In Extremis: The Story of Abelard & Heloise is a play by Howard Brenton on the story of Heloise and Abelard, which premiered at Shakespeare's Globe on 27 August 2006 with a 15 performance run.
 The play was directed by John Dove with design by Michael Taylor, and music by William Lyons.
 It was revived for a two-week run from 15 May 2007 with the same director and most of the same cast.

 An early draft of the play was written in 1997 at the University of California at Davis during Brenton's term as its Granada Fellow, and performed by MFA students of its Drama Department (with Sarah Pia Anderson directing).

 Synopsis

 In twelfth century Paris, a new spirit of philosophical and religious enquiry is growing.
 Within its vanguard is Peter Abelard, a man of great learning, independence of mind, and sensuality.
 When he enters into an affair with his equally brilliant but disastrously connected student Heloise, his more conservative enemies find just the pretext they need to discredit him and in so doing start a war of ideas.
 Through the joy and suffering exhibited in this love story set in the Middle Ages, Brenton explores the relationships between logic and religion, humanism and fundamentalism, and faith and power, and projects modern debates on fundamentalism, the Enlightenment and feminism back on this historical situation.